dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

        in lift [State => Error Unit ::: State] read_ref [Int] var_2
   in return [Error Unit ::: (State ::: IO)] unit;
 ~~~

-It is worth mentioning that the code generator needs to do some not so
-straight-forward things to get the variable names supply for `Mutable`
-variables right.
-This is needed because of the order in which statements are
-generated.
-As was mentioned in the context of declaration statements, the code
-generation is happening "inside out" or "backwards".
-When the code generator is
-generating code for a statement, first, the code for the statements that follow
-is generated.
-This is done in order to have an expression that will become a
-body of the monadic $bind$.
-Then, the code for the current statement is
-generated and this expression becomes a binder expression.
-This is how it works
-for assignment statements too (for `Mutable` variables there is really almost
-no difference between declarations and assignments at the MIL level).
-In more
-details, when the code for an assignment statement is generated, the first
-thing that is done is incrementing a counter in a variable name supply (for the
-variable being assigned to).
-Then the following statements will reference the
-correct "version" of the variable.
-After the code for the following statements
-and for the current statement is generated, this new version of a variable is
-bound with the monadic $bind$.
-But, the code generation for the following
-statements will also have incremented the counter!
-That is why the post step
-needs to be performed every time, namely, restoring the counter back to the
-value it had at the beginning of the current call.
-One can think of this
-process as maintaining a stack of variable names, when going down the list of
-statements.

-{>> The explanation above is quite subtle.
-Can you give an example of some sort to make it clearer? <<}

 ### Exceptions